by John Salt Last Updated March 2022

-There also seems to be a fair amount of misunderstanding, at least going by some of the email questions I've been getting lately but that's not the reason I'm doing a web page explaining direct flight control / driverless heads.
+There seems to be a fair amount of misunderstanding, at least going by some of the email questions I get along with comments on my YouTube channel regarding direct flight control / driverless heads.

-Let's start by looking at a conventional flybarless rotor head with a washout and that way it will be easy to spot the difference between these two types of flybarless rotor head designs.
+Let's start by looking at a conventional flybarless rotor head with a washout / swashplate driver and that way it will be easy to spot the difference between these two types of flybarless rotor head designs.

 The photo to the right is showing a conventional Flybarless (FBL for short) rotor head with the washout base, washout arms, and black radius arms all circled in green.

-This design now allows this stronger linkage to transmit the rotational/lateral loads down to the upper half of the swashplate to keep it phased with the rotor head the same way the washout would.
-The obvious advantage is less parts count and there is no question it looks great!
-I will go over other advantages and disadvantages further along in the write-up.
+This design now allows the stronger DFC linkage to transmit the rotational/lateral loads down to the upper half of the swashplate to keep it spinning & phased with the rotor head the same way the washout would.

-I have circled (in red) the main design feature that all driverless/direct flight control head designs share and that is the integrated linkage that drives the lateral/rotational loads from the head/blade grips down the linkage to the swashplate.
+I have circled (in red) the main design feature that all driverless/direct flight control head designs share.

 In yellow I have circled the other end of the linkage which still uses a conventional ball link as there has to still be some sort of fully articulated pivot point.
 You will notice the swashplate (in this particular example) has ears extending at a 90 degree angle to the swash where the ball link attaches to the ball.

-The proposed advantage to the "swash ear" design is that it's very unlikely a link will pop off under combined prying and centrifugal loading.
+The proposed advantage to the "swash ear" design is that it's very unlikely a link will pop off under combined prying and centripetal loading.
 This leads us to direct flight control drawbacks and potential issues; it all comes down to avoiding head axle feathering movement at all costs (in other words, little to no head dampening).